IndianBoyBR/awesome-web-master/README.md

 ### Dev Communities

-- [**FreeCodeCamp Forum**](https://forum.freecodecamp.org/) - An online community forum associated with freeCodeCamp, an organization that provides interactive coding lessons and projects.
+- [**FreeCodeCamp Forum**](https://forum.freecodecamp.org/) - An online community forum associated with FreeCodeCamp, an organization that provides interactive coding lessons and projects.
 Don't forget to enhance and test your skills with their resources at https://www.freecodecamp.org/learn.

 - [**Dev.to**](https://dev.to/) - An online community for sharing and discovering great ideas, having meaningful conversations, and making connections with software developers.